 This course explores the patterns of change of the national economy, through business cycle expansions and recessions, and their effects on employment and income.
 Data on U.S. and worldwide economies will be analyzed to identify regular behavior that characterizes a macroeconomic business cycle.
 Economic theories will be offered that specify different initial causes of the cycle, some of which are endogenous while others are outside influences such as government policy or technological change.
-Theories also suggest how the cause is able to generate the full cycle that affects the macro-economy.
-The Great Depression of the 1920's and 1930's will be considered as an extreme example.
+Theories also suggest how the cause is able to generate the full cycle that affects the macroeconomy.
+The Great Depression of the 1920s and 1930s will be considered as an extreme example.
 Recent and current cycles will be considered to understand their causes and characteristics.
 Prerequisite: ECON 101 and 102.
-Generally offered every other year.